Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/karma.rst

     ...
     }

-Launch `npm run watch` on your app folder, and you should see that all tests are executed in browser.
+Launch `npm run watch` on your app folder, the browser should be launched.
+Then click on "Debug" and open web-console and you'll see the errors.

 Run your unit tests during the CI validation